ThePhD/sol2/README.md

 ## Features

-- [Fastest in the land](http://sol2.readthedocs.io/en/latest/benchmarks.html) (see: sol bar in graph).
+- [Fastest in the land](http://sol2.readthedocs.io/en/latest/benchmarks.html) (see: sol3 bar in graph).
 - Supports retrieval and setting of multiple types including:
   * `std::string`, `std::wstring`, `std::u16string` and `std::u32string` support (and for views).
   * understands and works with containers such as `std::map/unordered_map`, c-style arrays, vectors, non-standard custom containers and more.